tobermory/faultHandling-cortex-m/README.md

 ```

 We have verified that tagged releases 5.8.0 and 5.9.0 are good to go
 for our purposes.
-Other releases are untested:
+Other releases are untested.
+So, you could checkout
+a particular commit, via e.g.

 ```
 $ git checkout 5.8.0
 $ git checkout 5.9.0
 ```

+or just skip this step and go with the HEAD of master/main.

 Next, clone the fault-handler repo (the one whose README you are now
 reading), if not done so already: